Divyadharshini02/Keyboard-UI/README.md

 This code creates an on-screen keyboard with a modern design.
 It consists of various keyboard sections, each containing keys with appropriate labels.
 The design incorporates different key types, such as alphanumeric, special, and function keys, with custom styles for hover effects and visual appeal.
 The code is styled using Tailwind CSS, making it easy to modify and adapt for specific use cases.
 The keyboard layout follows the standard QWERTY format, and it includes features like Caps Lock, Shift, Control, and Alt keys.
 This on-screen keyboard can be used for web applications or interfaces where virtual keyboard input is required.
 Here's a description of the code:
 Keyboard Sections:
 The code is divided into several keyboard sections, each containing keys.
-These sections are styled using Tailwind CSS classes.
-Keys are created using <div> elements with various styling classes to control appearance, including colors, shadows, and hover effects.
+These sections are styled using Tailwind CSS classes.Keys are created using <div> elements with various styling classes to control appearance, including colors, shadows, and hover effects.
 Each section contains a set of keys related to a group of characters.
 Sections:
 The sections are named and include common keyboard features like alphanumeric keys, Tab, Caps Lock, Shift, Control, and special keys.